plblum/jivs/docs/Jivs_API.md

 Assign the FieldValueHostConfig.formatterLookupKey and you get a different result.
 - The native value is formatted with the supplied formatter.
 - The text value is set
-- The ValidationManager.onTextValueChanged callback is triggered, allowing you to wire up your data entry field to intake the new string.
+- The ValueHostsManager.onTextValueChanged callback is triggered, allowing you to wire up your data entry field to intake the new string.
 ```ts
 vm.onTextValueChanged = (fieldValueHost, oldValue)=>{
     let newTextValue = fieldValueHost.getTextValue();